When you run into a problem, a bug in your code, how do you try to fix it?

 Instead of digging deeper into the code in order to understand what it was doing, or using the debug tools in order to narrow down the specific code-block which was showing buggy behavior, he decided to fork off an evolutionary branch.
 He started mutating random parts of his code, and rerunning, just to see if that somehow fixed things.
 After 15 minutes without any progress whatsoever, he gave up and was even more confused than when he started.

 A short while later, when trying to debug his code myself, I realized that he actually had a typo in his test-input.
 Turns out his code was right all along.
-But by focusing all his efforts on fixing a non-existent bug, instead of trying to understand the real cause of the bug, he ended up getting further and further away from the solution with each step.
+But by focusing all his efforts on fixing a non-existent bug, instead of trying to understand the real cause of the error, he ended up getting further and further away from the solution with each step.

 If you’re somebody with no aptitude whatsoever for analyzing systems, the evolutionary approach might be your best remaining option.
 But if your intellectual capacity is indeed lacking so significantly, you really should reconsider your career choice.
 A different profession, such as politics, might be more up your alley.
 Maybe one day, someone will build an AI that is capable of developing software using an evolutionary approach.
 Such a system may actually be successful, because computers can be massively scaled out and parallelized.
 Unfortunately, the same cannot be said of your labor.